Charles Hapgood

-Charles Hutchins Hapgood (May 17, 1904 – December 21, 1982) was an American college professor and author who became one of the best known advocates of the pseudo-scientific claim of a rapid and recent pole shift with catastrophic results.
+Charles Hutchins Hapgood (May 17, 1904 – December 21, 1982) was an American college professor and author who became one of the best-known advocates of the pseudo-scientific claim of a rapid and recent pole shift with catastrophic results.

 Biography

 Hapgood was the son of Hutchins Hapgood and Neith Boyce.
 Hapgood received a master's degree from Harvard University in 1929 in medieval and modern History.
 His Ph.D. work on the French Revolution was interrupted by the Great Depression.
 He taught for a year in Vermont and directed a community center in Provincetown, also serving as the executive secretary of Franklin Roosevelt's Crafts Commission.

 During World War II, Hapgood was employed by the Office of the Coordinator of Information (COI, which became the Office of Strategic Services in 1942) and the Red Cross, and also served as a liaison officer between the White House and the Office of the Secretary of the War.
 After the war, Hapgood taught at Keystone College (1945–1947), Springfield College (1947–1952), Keene State College (1956–1966) and New England College (1966–1967), lecturing in world and American history, anthropology, economics, and the history of science.

 Hapgood married Tamsin Hughes in 1941 and divorced in 1955.
-He was struck by a car in Greenfield, Massachusetts, and died on December 21, 1982.
+He was struck by a motorist in Greenfield, Massachusetts, and died on December 21, 1982.